A local GP surgery will not be saved despite immense public opposition, this is the response of the health board following packed public meeting.

 Hywel Dda Health Board has said that, while it appreciates the decision has caused concern and disappointment and understands the strength of feeling, it will not revisit its decision.

-In a letter to campaigners the health board said that it will branch surgery in St David’s, which will provide services delivered by the multi professional team for a minimum of at least 20 hours per week.
+In a letter to campaigners the health board said that it will set up a branch surgery in St David’s, which will provide services delivered by the multi professional team for a minimum of at least 20 hours per week.

 However, the branch surgery will not support any sessions run by a physician associate, who could support doctors in the diagnosis and management of patients.